GitHub Trending Scraper avatar

 🔥 What we handle for you

-• 🛡️ Browser fingerprint rotationcurl-cffi impersonates real Chrome / Firefox / Safari TLS handshakes so the target sees a browser, not Python.
+• 🛡️ Browser fingerprint rotationcurl-cffi replays real Chrome, Firefox, and Safari TLS handshakes so the target sees a browser, not a Python script.
+We rotate impersonation profiles across requests.

-• 🌐 Residential proxy rotation via Apify Proxy — fresh session and exit IP on every block.
+• 🌐 Residential proxy rotation via Apify Proxy — fresh session and exit IP on every block or rate-limit response.

-• 🧱 Rate-limit-aware pacing — when the target pushes back, we slow down instead of getting banned.
+• 🧱 Rate-limit-aware pacing — we back off and slow down instead of hammering through a block and getting the IP burned.

-• 🧊 Clean, typed dataset rows — Pydantic-validated, ISO-8601 timestamps, stable IDs, JSON / CSV / Excel export straight from the Apify Console.
+• 🧊 Clean, typed dataset rows — Pydantic-validated, ISO-8601 timestamps, stable field names, ready for JSON / CSV / Excel export from Apify Console or via the API.

-• 💰 Pay-Per-Event pricing — you only pay for results that hit your dataset.
+• 💰 Pay-Per-Event pricing — you pay only for rows that land in your dataset.
 No data, no charge.

 💡 Use cases

-• Tech-trend dashboards — chart which languages are surging week-over-week.
+• Tech-trend dashboards — chart which languages or ecosystems are surging week-over-week; visualize star velocity over time.

-• Newsletter automation — pull the top 10 Python trending repos every Friday into your newsletter.
+• Newsletter automation — pull the top 10 Python trending repos every Friday and pipe them directly into your newsletter or Slack digest.

-• Investor scouting — surface early-stage open-source projects gaining stars before they hit Hacker News.
+• Investor and analyst scouting — surface early-stage open-source projects gaining stars before they hit Hacker News or the tech press.

-• Competitive intel — alert when a competitor's repo lands on Trending.
+• Competitive intelligence — set up an alert when a competitor's repository lands on Trending; track star-gain velocity relative to your own projects.

 ⚙️ How to use it

-1. Click Try for free at the top of the page.
+1. Click Try for free at the top of the Apify Store page.

-2. Fill in the input form — most fields have sensible defaults.
+2. Fill in the input form — since, language, and maxResults all have sensible defaults.

 3. Click Start.
-Output streams into the run's dataset.
+Output streams into the run's dataset in real time.

-4. Export from Storage → Dataset as JSON, CSV, or Excel — or fetch via the API.
+4. Export from Storage → Dataset as JSON, CSV, or Excel — or fetch via the Apify dataset API.

 📥 Input